THOMASELOVE/431-quizzes-2023/quiz2/README.md

 All of your answers should be placed in the Google Form Answer Sheet located at <https://bit.ly/431-2023-quiz2-form>.

-- The form will open for your responses **by 5 PM on Thursday 2023-11-30**.
+- The form is now open for your responses.
 - All of your answers must be submitted through the Google Form by **3 PM on Tuesday 2023-12-05**, without exception.
 - The form will close at **3:30 PM** that Tuesday (to allow you up to 30 minutes leeway), and no extensions will be made available, so do not wait until the last minute on Tuesday to submit your work.
 - We will only accept responses through the Google Form.